By Anna Gay on | No Comments

 I have a lot of friends who are photographers.
-It hasn't always been this way, though - I only had one or two photographer friends before I got into photography myself, but as I have progressed with photography over the years, I have also gained quite a few friends who are also photographers.
+It hasn't always been this way, though - I only had one or two photographer friends before I got into photography myself, but as I have progressed with photography over the years, I have gained many more friends who are also photographers.

-Some of you may be hesitant to be pals with the competition, and I've heard some of you mention that it might even make you feel like a big old schmooze.
+Some of you may be hesitant to be pals with potential competition, and some of you may feel like a big old schmooze.
 I'm here to offer some insight on why building relationships with your fellow photographers can be totally enriching!

-Get a group of photographers together, and there will be lots of knowledge-sharing, it's a given.
-Everything from gear, to business tips, to editing - we love sharing what we know!
-I'm not really sure why this is, but it is something I have learned over the years - there's something about being a photographer that goes hand-in-hand with being the type of person who likes to help others out with their own photography.
-It's pretty rare to find a photographer who isn't willing to share what they know.
+I'm not really sure why this is, but it is something I have learned over the years - there is something about being a photographer that goes hand-in-hand with being the type of person who likes to help others out with their own photography.
+And it's pretty rare to find a photographer who is not willing to share what they know.